 Find out more about the friends and family development project 2018 to 2019 on the NHS England website.

 Do you have to respond to the question?

 Your answer will not be traced back to you, and your details will not be passed on to anyone.
-A friend or a member of your family is welcome to answer the question if you are unable.
+A friend or family member is welcome to answer the question if you're unable to.